 If your child takes prescription medication, you should take several steps to enable us to support your child properly while in our care.

 - Fill out the camp medical forms clearly and completely

 - Update your camper’s forms should anything change with type or dosage

 - Send the correct amount of prescription medication to camp with your child in their original bottles/containers – DO NOT SEGMENT YOUR CHILD’S MEDICATION INTO A DAILY PILL ORGANIZER

 Our medical staff will store and be responsible for the administration of your child’s prescribed medication.
 Under no circumstances should a camper retain and administer his or her own prescription medication.
 This is considered a violation of our camp policies and is grounds for dismissal from camp.

-On the first day of camp you will have the opportunity to speak directly with the Nurse regarding any special instructions for camper medication or treatment.
-If your child is flying to camp and you would like to speak with the Nurse or Camp Director, feel free to call our office at 415-997-8844.
+If you would like to speak directly with the Nurse or Camp Director regarding any special instructions for camper medication or treatment, feel free to call our office at 415-997-8844.

 We strongly discourage parents from altering their child’s medication regimen during their time at camp.
 It is important that any medication your child relies on during the school year is continued while at camp to ensure a successful and comfortable experience.
 If you are considering altering or taking a break from your child’s medication schedule, please call and discuss with the Camp Director.

 Menlo College is located in Atherton, California, one of the more affluent and safe neighborhoods in America.
 This insulated, safe aspect of the campus is one of the reasons it was chosen as the location for our camp.